yegor256/blog/static/about-me.md

 Ah, one more thing.
 I'm a big fan of good movies, so here's [my list]({% pst 2014/apr/2014-04-06-movies-for-thanasis %}) of the ones I would recommend you watch.
+Sometimes, I even make [films](/films.html).

-Also, here is my list of favorite [fiction](/fiction.html) and [non-fiction](/non-fiction.html) books.
+Here is my list of favorite
+[fiction](/fiction.html) and [non-fiction](/non-fiction.html) books.

 By the way, I'm also an amateur artist,